joemoose/dungeoneers.d20/docs/character.md

 | 64 | Bottle of alchemical sleeping pills.
 Taking one will tire you; a whole handful will knock you out for hours.
 Worth 40 coins to a doctor or insomniac. |
 | 65 | Jeweled ring, with a hidden panel concealed beneath the jewel, is painted as the reigning monarch's coat of arms.
 Handy if you want to pretend to be a spy.
 Worth 50 coins to a jeweler. |
 | 66 | Long wooden box and two silvered glass mirrors fitted together to form a simple periscope.
 If you pulled out the mirrors, they'd be worth 20 coins each. |

+### Archetypes

+If you would prefer to pick from a standard starting equipment set, select from the following:

+- **Figher**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, gambeson, helmet, spear, and 10 coins
+- **Healer**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, healer’s kit, bag of books, and 60 coins
+- **Magic-User**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, three spell tablets, and 10 coins
+- **Ranger**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, gambeson, shortbow and a quiver of arrows, loyal animal companion, and 10 coins
+- **Rogue**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, two daggers, gambeson, and 60 coins
+- **Scholar**: heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, a bottle of fine wine, a bag of books, a spell tablet, and 10 coins.

+!!! note

+	See the [Appendox](appendix-c.md) for more character archetypes and their starting equipment.

 ## Step 7: Introductions